Weakly curved A-infinity algebras over a topological local ring: Introduction

 Without delving into the implications of the deformation theory viewpoint, let us simply state that what seems to be a reasonable definition of the conventional derived category of wcDG\+modules in the case of a pro-Artinian topological local ring $\R$ of finite homological dimension is developed in this paper.
 So, at least, the case of a formal deformation may be (in some way) covered by our theory.

 I am grateful to all the people who have been telling me about the curved \Ainfty\+algebras appearing in the Floer--Fukaya theory throughout the recent years, and particularly Tony Pantev, Maxim Kontsevich, Alexander Kuznetsov, Dmitri Orlov, Anton Kapustin, and Andrei Losev.
 It would have never occured to me to consider curved algebras over local rings without their influence.
 I~also wish to thank Bernhard Keller, Pedro Nicol\'as, and particularly Wendy Lowen for an interesting discussion of infinitesimal curved deformations of DG\+algebras.
-Finally, I would like to thank Sergey Arkhipov for suggesting that tensor products of contramodules should be defined, B.~Keller for directing my attention to Gabliel's pseudo-compact modules, Alexander Efimov for answering my numerous questions about the Fukaya theory, and Ed Segal for a conversation about curved \Ainfty\+algebras over a field.
-The author was partially supported by the Simons Foundation grant and RFBR grants while working on this paper.
+I would like to thank Sergey Arkhipov for suggesting that tensor products of contramodules should be defined, B.~Keller for directing my attention to Gabriel's pseudo-compact modules, Alexander Efimov for answering my numerous questions about the Fukaya theory, Ed Segal for a conversation about curved \Ainfty\+algebras over a field, and Pierre Deligne for suggesting the most natural definition of the tensor product of contramodules.
+Last but not least, I~am grateful to all the participants of the informal student ``contraseminar'', which worked for several weeks in Moscow in January--March 2014, for their participation, interest, questions, and doubts.
+I~also wish to thank the anonymous referee for his comments, which helped to improve the exposition.
+The author was partially supported by the Simons Foundation grant and RFBR grants in Moscow, by a fellowship from the Lady Davis Foundation at the Technion, by ISF grant~\#\,446/15 at the University of Haifa, and by research plan RVO:~67985840 at the Institute of Mathematics of the Czech Academy of Sciences in Prague.

 \Section{$\R$-Contramodules and $\R$-Comodules}